Gokuldevx/catalyst/README.md

-# FounderBridge
+# Catalyst

-FounderBridge is an open platform designed to connect startup founders with talented technical co-founders.
+Catalyst is an open platform designed to connect startup founders with talented technical co-founders.
 Founders can create profiles, share their startup ideas, and browse a pool of developers who can apply to join their projects.
 Developers can showcase their portfolios and specify what they’re looking for in a partnership, whether it’s equity, experience, or mentorship.
 Once matched, both parties can exchange contact details to kickstart their collaboration.

 ---